afrantisak/docker.mk/readme.md

 # docker.mk

-As I was building and testing yet another Dockerfile, I threw together a Makefile to save typing and remembering all the command-line arguements.
+As I was building and testing yet another Dockerfile, I got tired of trying to remember all the command-line arguments.
+So I threw together a Makefile to save typing and remembering.
 I'm not a makefile expert but this gets the job done.

 ## Installation: